hotosm/docs/docs/dev-guide/repo-management/licensing.md

 The Open Source Initiative also has a list of [approved open source licenses](https://opensource.org/licenses).
-Not all of these are compatible with copylefted software, so not appropriate for code at HOT even though they are considered premissive licenses.
+Not all of these are compatible with copylefted software, so may not be appropriate for code at HOT even though they are considered permissive licenses.

-Here is a short list of common non-permissive licenses, and can't be used for any code in HOT software projects.
+Licenses that can't be used for any code in HOT software projects:

 - Mozilla Public License (MPL) version 1.1
 - Apache License, Version 1.0 and 1.1